 We believe baptism is an important step of obedience for every follower of Jesus (Matthew 28:18-20).
 We practice believer's baptism by immersion, and it is one of the requirements for membership at Oakwood.
 Those who have been baptized by immersion as a believer at another church do not have to be baptized again at Oakwood.
 You can find answers to common questions about baptism below.

 Throughout the year we take opportunities to celebrate baptism together as a church.
 During the warmer months we celebrate baptisms outdoors at a local lake.
 We also provide opportunities for baptism during worship services at Oakwood in the colder months.

 We are excited you are interested in publicly proclaiming your faith in Jesus Christ through baptism!
-If you would like to participate in the next baptism celebration, fill out the form below or contact the church office at 248-628-6388 or firstname.lastname@example.org to schedule a time to meet with one of our pastors.
+If you would like to participate in the next baptism celebration, use the link below to schedule a time to meet with Pastor Don Jackson.

 Baptism is an outward sign of your decision to follow Jesus.
 It is a public declaration of your faith in Christ and your decision to live for Him.
 Baptism does not make you a believer or “save” you – only your faith in Christ does that (Ephesians 2:8-9).
 It's similar to the reason married couples wear wedding rings - the rings don't make a couple married, but the rings serve as an outward symbol to them and others of their commitment.
 Also, Jesus commanded us to be baptized in the Great Commission (Matthew 28:18-20).

 The word “baptize” means “to immerse or dip under water.”
 Water baptism by immersion is public display of obedience in following Christ’s example for His baptism (Matthew 3:16).
 It also best symbolizes our identification with Christ's burial and resurrection, and our new life in Christ (Romans 6:1-11).